A walk at Silvermine – so much more than a breath of fresh air

 For those with any sense of geography, this is also known as Silvermine east, but since I struggle to distinguish my right from my left on a good day, using this terminology is Greek to me.
 Suffice it to say, it’s on the other side of the road as you come around a bend, so look out for the left-turning arrow on the left that indicates that a road joins Ou Kaapse Weg, and you shouldn’t over shoot it!

-And you’ll probaby need one of these maps, if you want to find the little pool that we missed.
+And you’ll probaby need a maps, if you want to find the little pool that we missed.
 On second thoughts, if you’re anything like us and deep in heated conversation, not even a map will help you!

 This part of Silvermine has two advantages.
 One, it isn’t as well known as gate one, although there are a fair number of people that will pass you by on the path, but you won’t have to fight the crowds the way you can at gate one on a lovely weekend.
 Two, if you are with children, you reach streams and pools pretty early on in the walk, so there are rewards for little feet right from the word go.